 Teradata, Santa Clara, CA

 Teradata Corporation is a Fortune 1000 provider of data warehouse platforms, software and services.
-Our team is at the center of the company’s thrust to convert Teradata from a hardware to a software company.
+Our team is at the center of the company’s thrust to build modern data analytics products around Teradata’s traditional offerings.

 Dimension Data, Pleasanton, CA